lizhongliu1996/melodyExtracter/README.md

 # melodyExtracter

-  Usually a commercial song is composed of many tracks including vocal, piano, percussion, guitar, orchestra and sometimes electronic synthesizer.
+  Usually a typical commercial song is composed of many tracks including vocal, piano, percussion, guitar, orchestra and sometimes electronic synthesizer.
 According to the definition of "entropy", a parameter to reflect the degree of chaos, entropy is constantly increasing, and the increasing process is irreversible.
 For example, mix